ESEO-Tech/AnimUML/README.md

 This repository contains a runnable version of AnimUML, a web-based UML animation tool.

-You can also try AnimUML without downloading or installing anything by following one of these links:
+You can also try the latest AnimUML version (v20221216) without downloading or installing anything using the following link: https://animumlv20221216.kher.nl/.
-* https://animuml.kher.nl/ (without support for remote engines or external tools)
+Note that this server does not host any remote engine or external tool.
-* https://animuml.obpcdl.org/ (with support for the [OBP2](http://www.obpcdl.org/) external tool)
+Other AnimUML versions are listed on the [Deployed Installations](https://github.com/ESEO-Tech/AnimUML/wiki/Deployed-Installations) wiki page.

 AnimUML has been presented ([interactive slides](https://animuml.kher.nl/slides/MODELS2020.html)) in the following research paper:
 ```bibtex